oSoWoSo/disroot-howto/pages/10.DisHub/05.Posts/01.Composing/docs.en.md

 This is what you will happen:
 ![Compising_composer](en/Composing_composer.gif)

 The first thing you probably want to do is setting a **title**.
 It's not obligatory, so it's up to you if you want to set one or not.
-However, it is a good practise to set one as it makes your post more visible.
+However, it is a good practice to set one as it makes your post more visible.

 The same thing is for the **categories** part.
 Here you can add one or more categories, "tags", just separate each words/sentences you add by a comma.
 For example **How to, hubzilla**.
 Here again, it's a good practise to use categories as it helps people to find your posts easier.
 Indeed, when there is a **Categories widget** on the channel that you visit, you can click on the category you're interested in so that if filters all the channel's posts that have been composed with this tag.
 ![Composing_categories](en/Composing_categories.png)

 Now the first basic options you have when composing your post are **Bold, Italic, Underline, Quote and Code**.
 So when composing you want for example to write some text in bold, you click on the bold button and put the text you want in between the **[b]** tags.
-Or you can write your text first, then select waht you want to change (for example select your text and click on **B** to set it bold).
+Or you can write your text first, then select what you want to change (for example select your text and click on **B** to set it bold).
 ![ShareExample](en/ShareExample.gif)

 And here is the result